PayString/rfcs/src/spec/payid-easy-checkout.md

 to standardize the set of interactions between merchant and payer, specifically the process by which a merchant directs a payer to their digital wallet to complete a payment.
-We believe this protocol will enable an improved paying experience by reducing the number of steps a payer must take to complete a transaction and creating a consistent and familiar checkout pattern for payers.
+We believe this protocol will enable an improved paying experience by reducing the number of steps a payer must take to complete a transaction.

-The second priority of PayID Easy Checkout is to limit the engineering effort needed to implement the protocol.
+PayID Easy Checkout also limits the engineering effort needed to implement the protocol.
 Clients wishing to adopt this pattern should only need to implement UI-level changes in order to make the flow function as intended, which may aid in expanding overall adoption, further enhancing the protocol's user experience benefits.